SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         to build for by adding the `--platform` argument to the `docker build` command:

         ```bash
-        docker build --platform linux/amd64 -f trainer.dockerfile . -t trainer:latest
+        docker build --platform linux/amd64 -f train.dockerfile . -t train:latest
         ```

         and also when running the image:

         ```bash
-        docker run --platform linux/amd64 trainer:latest
+        docker run --platform linux/amd64 train:latest
         ```

         Note that this will significantly increase the build and run time of your Docker image when running locally, because Docker will need to emulate the other platform.
 In general, for the exercises today, you should not need to specify the platform, but be aware of this if you are building Docker images on your own.

     Please note that here we are providing two extra arguments to `docker build`.
-The `-f trainer.dockerfile .` (the dot is important to remember) indicates which Dockerfile we want to run (except if you named it just `Dockerfile`) and the `-t trainer:latest` is the respective name and tag that we see afterward when running `docker images` (see image below).
+The `-f train.dockerfile .` (the dot is important to remember) indicates which Dockerfile we want to run (except if you named it just `Dockerfile`) and the `-t train:latest` is the respective name and tag that we see afterward when running `docker images` (see image below).
 Please note that building a Docker image can take a couple of minutes.

     <figure markdown>